Royal Victoria Dock: History

-Although, the structure was in place in the year 1850, it was opened in 1855, on a previously uninhabited area of the Plaistow Marshes.
-It was the first of the Royal Docks and the first London dock to be designed specifically to accommodate large steam ships.
-It was also the first to use hydraulic power to operate its machinery and the first to be connected to the national railway network, via the Eastern Counties and Thames Junction Railway section of what is now the North London line.
+Authorised by the Victoria (London) Dock Act 1850 (13 & 14 Vict. c. li), the dock was built by the Victoria (London) Dock Company and opened in 1855, on a previously uninhabited area of the Plaistow Marshes.
+It was the first of the Royal Docks, and the first London dock to be designed specifically to accommodate large steamships.
+It was also the first to use hydraulic power to operate its machinery, and the first to be connected to the national railway network, via the Eastern Counties and Thames Junction Railway section of what is now the North London line.
 It was initially known as "Victoria Dock"; the prefix "Royal" was granted in 1880.

 The dock was connected to the national rail network via a line which ran between Canning Town and North Woolwich.
-When the Royal Dock was first built, the railway cut along the docks; to correct this, a swing bridge over the entrance to the dock was built.
-This however, slowed journey time, and so a new line was built in 1855, to take the route around the north side of the dock to Silvertown, and a station at Custom House opened where it re-connected with the original line.
+When the Victoria Dock was first built, the railway cut along the docks; to correct this, a swing bridge was built over the entrance to the dock.
+But this increased journey times, and so a new line was built in 1855, to take the route around the north side of the dock to Silvertown, and a station at Custom House opened where it reconnected with the original line.
 The older southern line was kept to serve local factories, where it was known as the Silvertown Tramway.